Family, Youth and Children's Division

 URGENT NEED for More Caring Foster Parents

 Each day in Sonoma County, more than 500 foster infants, children and teens are in foster care.
-Relatives, family friends, teachers and coaches, single adults, couples and families of all types are needed to foster and adopt local children.
+Relatives, family friends, teachers and coaches, single adults, couples and families of all types are needed to become foster parents for local children.

 Foster families help protect abused and neglected children and teens who cannot safely remain in their parent's care.
 There is a special need for foster parents to care for sibling groups, toddlers and teenagers.
 Becoming a foster parent is also the first step toward adopting a child or teen.

-If you want to provide a safe and loving home, learn how to become a foster parent or call (707) 565-4274 to talk with us.
+If you want to offer a safe and loving home to a local child,

 Valley of the Moon Children's Home

-Help children and youth with homework, lead art, exercise, garden or music programs, sort donated clothes, toys and other items for foster children and youth or plan and organize special events.
-To volunteer, contact the non-profit Valley of the Moon Children's Foundation or email Valley of the Moon Children's Home staff.
+Help children and youth with homework, lead art, exercise, garden or music programs, sort donated clothes, toys and other items for foster children and youth, or plan and organize special events.
+Contact the non-profit Valley of the Moon Children's Foundation or email Valley of the Moon Children's Home staff.